-Press and hold the SEEK/CAT buttons or hold for 1.5 seconds while an audio file on the USB device is playing to reverse or fast forward the track being played.
+Press and hold the SEEK/CATEGORY button

+for 1.5 seconds while a track is playing to reverse or fast forward the track being played.
 The track plays at an increased speed while reversing or fast forwarding.
-When the button is released, the audio file returns to normal play speed.
+When the button is released, the track returns to normal play speed.